BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 9\.
 Results are compiled into a [MultiQC](https://multiqc.info/docs/) report.

 10\.
 If microbiome analysis is selected, a companion program to Kraken2 and the other tools in the Kraken suite, [Bracken](https://github.com/jenniferlu717/Bracken).
 Bracken recreates the report file using the new Bracken numbers.
-This is available in the [*analysis sample name*] subdirectory under bracken outputs Levels below the estimated level are not printed.
+This is available in the user input sample id subdirectory under bracken_output.
 Any levels whose reads were below the threshold of 10 are not included.
 Percentages will be re-calculated for the remaining levels.
 Unclassified reads are not included in the report.

 11\.
 Bracken functions calculate alpha and beta diversity.